rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 Some images are not available for export due to licensing or billing issues.
 These images currently include all Windows and Red Hat images.
 To determine whether you may export an image, check the value in the `com.rackspace__1__options` property.
-If the value is zero, you may export the image.
+If the value is zero, then you may export the image.

 #### Can you give me step-by-step instructions for exporting an image?

-Detailed instructions for exporting an image are available in the example at [Transferring images between regions of the Rackspace Open Cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud).
+Detailed instructions for exporting an image are available in the example at [Transferring images between regions of the Rackspace open cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud) .

 #### Where is my exported image?